Foreign relations of Bulgaria: History

 After the fall of communism in Eastern Europe in 1989, Bulgaria sought economic cooperative arrangements with Germany, Italy, France, Portugal, and Spain, as well as military cooperation with Romania, Greece, and Turkey.
 A start was made on easing tensions with its historical adversary Serbia.

 Due to close historical, cultural, and economic ties, Bulgaria sought a mutually beneficial relationship with Russia, on which it largely depends for energy supplies.

 Bulgaria's EU Association Agreement came into effect in 1994, and Bulgaria formally applied for full EU membership in December 1995.
 During the 1999 EU summit in Helsinki, the country was invited to start membership talks with the Union.
 On January 1, 2007, Bulgaria officially became a member of the European Union.
 In 1996, Bulgaria acceded to the Wassenaar Arrangement controlling exports of weapons and sensitive technology to countries of concern and also was admitted to the World Trade Organization.
 Bulgaria is a member of the Zangger Committee and the Nuclear Suppliers Group.
 After a period of equivocation under a socialist government, in March 1997 a UDF-led caretaker cabinet applied for full NATO membership, which became a reality in April 2004.

 Bulgaria and the United States signed a Defense Cooperation Agreement in 2006 providing for military bases and training camps of the U.S. Army in Bulgaria, as part of the Pentagon's restructuring plan.

 The HIV trial in Libya resulted in the release of Bulgarian nurses imprisoned by Muammar Gaddafi's government in Libya.
 French President Nicolas Sarkozy secured the release in exchange for several business deals.

 In June 2010, media reports claimed that Bulgaria considers closing a total of 30 of its diplomatic missions abroad.
 Currently, Bulgaria has 83 embassies, 6 permanent representations, 20 consular offices, and 2 diplomatic bureaus.
 The proposed closures were backed by Prime Minister Boyko Borisov, who described some of Bulgaria's embassies as useless.
 In November 2010, Bulgaria's Foreign Minister Nikolay Mladenov formally announced his team proposes to close seven embassies as part of a plan for restructuring and austerity measures.
-Thus, in 2011, Bulgaria will most likely shut down its diplomatic missions in Sudan, Angola, Zimbabwe, Cambodia, Thailand, Mexico, and Tunisia.
-The choice is based on a scrutinizing financial analysis and on the necessity to optimize the diplomatic corps, the Ministry says.
-The staff of the Bulgarian diplomatic corps will be reduced by 15 people in total.

 In March 2012 the Borisov administration decided to discontinue its plans to build with the help of Rosatom and Atomstroyexport the Belene nuclear station near the River Danube.
 At the time, Bulgaria depended on Russia for 89% of its petrol, 100% of natural gas and all of the nuclear fuel needed for its twin-reactor Kozloduy nuclear station.
 In the sequential lawsuit, the International Court of Arbitration at the International Chamber of Commerce in Geneva ruled against Bulgaria.